Advice on choosing a garden designer & garden landscaper

 Check the Society of Garden Designers

 The Society of Garden Designers is the number one place for professional landscapers.
 To register, you must have two years of design experience and go through a process of evaluation.
-Every garden designer listed in this society will be highly professional and expertly qualified.
+Every garden designer listed in this society will be highly professional and professionally qualified.
 Ask your designer if they are registered, or working towards a registration application.

 Cost and budget

 Of course, one of the biggest considerations is your budget and the cost of design.
 As you can expect, some designers are more expensive than others.
 Those that are registered with the Society of Garden Designers, for example, will command a higher price.
 Those with extensive portfolios and high-profile clients will also charge more.
 It’s up to you to find a cost that you are comfortable paying for.
 In many cases, you will find an enthusiastic and talented beginner who’s trying to grow their portfolio.
 This could be a cheap and effective solution.

 Personality and communication

 Last of all, consider whether this person has a personality you can work with.
 Garden design is all about communicating ideas and trusting the landscaper.
 You will make changes along the way as things start to come together.
 That means you will spend a lot of time communicating and working with the designer.
 Do you think you can sustain a good working relationship?
 It’s the little things like this that make the process enjoyable too.

 Spend plenty of time researching before you make a decision on your garden designer.
 After all, you want to sit and enjoy every second of your new garden when it's finished!